Wainhouse/DFESW3/README.md

 Interests - Coding, learning Mandarin,

-Thiss is my third day of coding
+This is my third day of coding

+hello